vala-lang/vala-docs/docs/tutorials/programming-language/main/04-00-advanced-features/04-11-variable-length-argument-lists.md

 In this example `x` is a fixed argument to meet the requirements.
 You obtain the varargs list with `va_list()`.
-Then you can retrieve the arguments one after another by calling the generic method `arg<T>()` sequently on this list, with T being the type that the argument should be interpreted as.
-If the type is evident from the context (as in our example) the type is inferred automatically and you can just call `arg()` without the generic type argument.
+Then you can retrieve the arguments one after another by calling the generic method `arg<T>()` sequentialy on this list, with T being the type that the argument should be interpreted as.
+If the type is clear from the context (as in our example), the type is inferred automatically, and you can just call `arg()` without the generic type argument.

 This example parses an arbitrary number of *string - double* argument